 For those who utilize ridesharing programs or public transportation, the Guaranteed Ride Home program through Commuter Connections can provide you with a reliable ride home when an unexpected emergency arises.
 Through this program, commuters can get home for unexpected personal emergencies or unscheduled overtime up to four times per year.
 Best of all, the ride home by taxi, rental car, bus, or train is FREE.
 Participants register in advance and must reside and work within the designated regions of the program.

 Student Parking Appeals

 If you receive a campus parking ticket, you have the opportunity to appeal it with either Prince George’s District Court (oral review) or the University of Maryland (written appeal).
-By marking “University of Maryland, College Park” on your ticket, your appeal will be heard by the Student Parking Appeals Office, a part of the Judicial Programs office staffed by graduate and undergraduate students and is not a part of the Department of Transportation Services (DOTS).
+By marking “University of Maryland, College Park” on your ticket, your appeal will be heard by the Student Parking Appeals Office, a part of the Office of Student Conduct staffed by graduate and undergraduate students and is not a part of the Department of Transportation Services (DOTS).

 your appeal must be filed with DOTS within 15 days of the violation.
 Do not send appeals directly to the Student Parking Appeals Office.
 You may mail your appeal in the envelope provided with your ticket or drop it off in the DOTS lobby on the first level of the Regents Drive Parking Garage.

 Commuter students residing in Maryland and are from out of state with vehicles must do one of two things to comply with Maryland motor vehicle law:

 Register their vehicles with the State of Maryland Motor Vehicle Administration (MVA) OR Obtain a non-resident permit.